 - In line with UK Infection prevention and control guidance, PPE must be worn whilst performing last offices for individuals with either suspected or confirmed COVID-19

 Registered Nurses who wish to undertake this extension of their role are required to understand the Special Edition of Care After Death: Registered Nurse Verification of Expected Adult Death (RNVoEAD) guidance (Hospice UK 2020) and undertake appropriate training in order to be deemed competent to verify an expected adult death.
 This session is designed to support this training by presenting a case study highlighting the process and responsibilities of an RN when verifying an expected adult death.
 The session is available via the e-lfh hub.

-The Registered Nurse Verification of Expected Adult Death session will also be added to the eELCA learning path, Resources to support staff with difficult conversations and end of life care which was created to support staff during the COVID-19 pandemic and has now been accessed by more than 20 000 users.
+The Registered Nurse Verification of Expected Adult Death session will also be added to the eELCA learning path, Resources to support staff with difficult conversations and end of life care which was created to support staff during the COVID-19 pandemic.
 This learning is available on the e-lfh hub.

 Should Patients and visitors still wear face coverings in health and care settings?